Board

 Rosemary is an experienced Non-Executive Director with a particular expertise in corporate governance.
 She brings to the board deep experience in a range of industries.

-Previously Deputy Chair at Parks Victoria, Rosemary also sits on the board of the CFA, is a nonexecutive Director of MerriBek Affordable Housing and is Company Secretary of the Rippon Lea Endowment Fund.
+Previously Deputy Chair at Parks Victoria, Rosemary also sits on the board of the CFA and is Company Secretary of the Rippon Lea Endowment Fund.
 Rosemary is a graduate of the Australian Institute of Company Directors and is a trained mediator.

 Rosemary has over three decades’ experience in legal practice across the public and private sectors.
 She has held General Counsel roles at Public Transport Victoria, Covid19 Quarantine Victoria and the EPA (Victoria) as well as senior leadership positions across other Victorian government agencies.